Varun-Tandon14/Gazed-at-object-prediction-in-retail-environment/README.md

 # Gazed-at-object-prediction-in-retail-environment
 We try to detect what product a shopper looks at in a retail store using single-view RGB images from a CCTV (3rd person) viewpoint.
 In this project, we have implemented Gaze object localization only.
 The assumption is that after a successful localization, we can directly use BBox of the detected object and pass through a classification pipeline to get the product category.
 Taking inspiration from the task similarities between single-stage detectors like [CenterNet](https://arxiv.org/abs/1904.07850) and gaze-following; Here we combine both in a single (stage) model.

+## Baeline Gaze Detection Model:
+The model presented in [A Modular Multimodal Architecture for Gaze Target Prediction: Application to Privacy-Sensitive Settings](https://openaccess.thecvf.com/content/CVPR2022W/GAZE/papers/Gupta_A_Modular_Multimodal_Architecture_for_Gaze_Target_Prediction_Application_to_CVPRW_2022_paper.pdf) by Anshul Gupta, Samy Tafasca and Jean-Marc Odobez.
+Many thanks to the authors for their awesome work.
+[GitHub repo](https://github.com/idiap/multimodal_gaze_target_prediction).

 ## Dataset:
 At the time of the implementation, the most relevant dataset for this particular task is the GOO dataset.
 The dataset contains real (9,552 samples) and synthetic (192000 samples) images.
 More details about the dataset can be found below-
 ### GOO: A Dataset for Gaze Object Prediction in Retail Environments: